natenka/pyneng-book-en/docs/source/book/17_serialization/csv.rst

 In this format, each line of a file is a line of a table.
 Despite format name the separator can be not only a comma.
-Although formats with a different separator may have their own name such as TSV (tab separated values), CSV is generally understood by all separators.
+Formats with a different separator may have their own name, for example, TSV (tab separated values), however, the name CSV usually means any separators).

 Example of a CSV file (sw_data.csv):